th7mo/th7mo.com/recipe-book.md

 ## Protein shake (chocolate)
 ### Ingredients
-These ingredients are sufficient for 2 portions:
+These ingredients are sufficient for 1 portion:
-* 375ml vla
+* 150ml vla
-* 450ml yoghurt
+* 150ml yoghurt
-* 450ml milk
+* 150ml milk
-* 6 scoops chocolate protein powder
+* 2 scoops chocolate protein powder

 ### Instructions
 1. Put the milk in the blender.